This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NourishWhatsNext #CollectiveBias

 I’ve also been bringing all the things.
 Literally.

 The folding chair for myself.
 Water bottles for us both.
-A book to practice just in case (though I’ve been so engrossed in it all I have yet to crack my book open during these times).
+A book to reading during practice just in case (though I’ve been so engrossed in watching his team I have yet to crack my book open during these times).
 My camera and zoom lens on game day.
 Plus sunscreen, bug spray, tissues, etc, etc. Like I said, all the things.

 What I forget too often?
 A snack for myself!
 This is especially important on practice nights when I’m feeding the kids early to get us out the door on time.
 A couple of weeks ago that meant I didn’t have dinner until after they were in bed.
 Not a good thing.
 I need to take the time to pause and focus on my own wellbeing including my mind and body.